 When asbestos is disturbed during renovations, tiny asbestos fibres are released into the air and inhaled.
 Asbestos fibres can get trapped into the lungs and cause serious health problems in the future, such as asbestosis, mesothelioma and lung cancer.

-Occupational diseases, including asbestos-related lung diseases, are the cause of many workplace fatalities in the province of Saskatchewan.
+Asbestos-related lung diseases are the cause of many workplace fatalities in the province of Saskatchewan.
 In particular, mesothelioma and other asbestos-related lung diseases were responsible for approximately 25 per cent of the 299 fatalities accepted by the Saskatchewan WCB in the last decade (2010-2017).
-In 2017, 27 fatalities were accepted by the WCB and roughly half were the result of occupational diseases.
+As of Oct.
+31, 2018, 44% of 2018’s workplace fatalities were a result of occupational diseases.